USS Mitscher (DDG 57) Sailor stands watch on bridge wing

-U.S. Navy Boatswain’s Mate Seaman Recruit Julian Roblesgill looks through a compass on the bridge wing of Arleigh Burke-class guided-missile destroyer USS Mitscher (DDG 57), Feb.
+U.S. Navy Boatswain’s Mate Seaman Pablo Canilang stands watch on the port bridge wing of Arleigh Burke-class guided-missile destroyer USS Mitscher (DDG 57), Feb.
 7, 2026.
 Mitscher is deployed to the U.S. 5th Fleet area of operations to support maritime security and stability in the U.S. Central Command area of responsibility.

 |Date Taken: